-The HPAR is an existing 79 km gravel road located in southwestern Northwest Territories.
+The HPAR is an existing 79 km gravel road located in southwestern Northwest Territories, and runs roughly parallel to the Yukon border.
 It branches off the Nahanni Range Road, near Tungsten, and ends at the height of land in Howard's Pass at the NWT-Yukon border.